hermanschaaf/minie/README.md

 ## Proof of concept

-The proof of concept implementation based directly on micro with the following modifications
+The proof of concept implementation based directly my fork of [micro](https://github.com/rsdoiel/micro) with the following modifications

 1. cmd/micro/\*.go has been moved to the root project folder with the package rename from main to minie
 2. references to .config/micro are changes to refer to the built application's name (e.g. replaced with path.Base(os.Args[0]))